RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 ---

 <img src="/assets/raspberry_pi_iphone.png" width="400" align="right">
-Raspberry Pi is single-board computer roughly the size of a deck of cards.
+Raspberry Pi is a single-board computer roughly the size of a deck of cards.
 It's equipped with an ARM processor that runs Linux.
 USB ports let you attach a keyboard and mouse.
 Video is supported via HDMI and RCA.
 Storage comes in the form of SD cards.
 There's an Ethernet port.

 Even better: You can buy a Raspberry Pi for $35.00.